 Air conditioners can be turned off, or cycled, anywhere from 30-60 minutes per hour, which would most likely be less than 2 hours during an emergency event.

 Are there any steps that I need to take when my air conditioner goes off?

 No additional steps are necessary.
 If your fan is still running, you can turn it off using your thermostat.
-If you’re looking for more ways to help, you can save additional energy by not using electric appliances until the emergency situation has passed.
+If you’re looking for more ways to help reduce strain on the grid, you can save additional energy by not using electric appliances until the emergency has passed.

 Will this device affect the functionality of my air conditioner?

 No. The Peak Corps cycling device does not affect the functionality of your air conditioner in any way.
 The only time it would activate is during an emergency situation to prevent power interruptions.